![]() |

 Drinking water on walk: Agia Paraskevi mon. near Makrinitsa

-Start: Brani, Makrinitsa (end of asphalt road)
+Start: Brani parking lot, Makrinitsa (end of asphalt road)

 End: Agios Georgios square, Zagora